fongc123/notes/Kubernetes/Scheduler.md

 kubectl tain nodes <NODE_NAME> <KEY>=<VALUE>:<TAINT_EFFECT>-
 ```

+The `-all` can be specified to untaint **all** taints.
 Tolerations are applied to pods under the `tolerations` field in the definition file.

 ```yaml
 # FILE: pod-definition.yml